 19.28 In all flop games if the flop is dealt and turned face up prior to the completion of the betting round, it shall be taken back by the dealer, together with the burn card and shuffled with the remainder of the deck.
-The dealer shall cut, burn a card, then re-deal the flop.
+The dealer shall cut, burn a card, and then re-deal the flop.

-19.29 In all flop games if any card except the flop is exposed by the dealer prior to the completion of a betting round the maximum bet allowed for that round of betting shall not exceed the maximum amount already wagered for that round of betting.
-The exposed card shall then be used in the normal sequence.

-19.30 In all flop games if the dealer exposes two cards simultaneously when dealing a community card, only the correct card shall remain in play.
+19.29 In all flop games if the dealer exposes two cards simultaneously when dealing a community card, only the correct card shall remain in play.
 The incorrect exposed card shall become the next burn card, or if no more cards are to be dealt it shall be placed in the muck.
 If the dealer opens more than two cards, only the correct card for that round of betting shall remain in play.
 The additional cards shall be taken back by the dealer and shuffled with the remainder of the deck.
 The dealer shall cut, and continue dealing.

-(a)bc
+19.30 If the fifth community card is exposed by the Dealer prior to the completion of the third betting round, that card will be taken back by the Dealer and shuffled with the remainder of the deck.
+The burn card will remain.
+The third betting round will be completed and then a new card dealt.
+No further burn cards will be dealt for that betting round.

+19.31 If the fourth community card is exposed by the Dealer prior to the completion of the second betting round:

+(a) That card will be taken back and set aside, the burn card will remain and the second betting round will then be completed.

+(b) The Dealer will burn a card, turn over a new fourth community card and ensure that the betting for that round is complete.

+(c) The card set aside as described in (i) above will then be shuffled with the stub and a fifth card will be turned without burning a card.

+Pineapple and Crazy Pineapple

+19.32 In both pineapple variations:

+19.32.1 The betting round in which players are required to discard will be deemed incomplete until all cards have been discarded.
+If any board cards are dealt, they will be taken back by the Dealer, together with the burn card and shuffled with the remainder of the deck.

+19.32.2 Player is responsible for discarding at the correct time.
+If a player has failed to discard at the required time and substantial action has occurred in the next betting round, that player will have the incorrect number of cards for that game and their hand will be declared dead.

 Appendix 5